 - Save changes and close the chroot file

-Note: To create a USB Image instead of an ISO, open debian-live/config/binary and change the image type parameter from iso to usb-hdd LIVE_BINARY_IMAGES="usb-hdd"
+USB IMG Option: To create a USB Image instead of an ISO file, open debian-live/config/binary and change the image type parameter from iso to usb-hdd LIVE_BINARY_IMAGES=”usb-hdd”

-Now that we have made a couple of basic configuration changes we can proceed with the build process.
+Now that we have finished making a couple of basic configuration changes, we can proceed with the build process.

-1. Back at the terminal type cd debian-live (moves us to debian-live, where our live distro is going to be built)
+1. Back at the terminal (to move us to the debian-live directory, where our live distro is going to be built), type

-2. Type lh_build (starts the build process based on our live configuration settings)
+2. Now (to start the build process based on our live configuration settings), type

 During the build process, live-helper will create a directory named chroot containing the Linux filesystem that will later be compressed.
 Once live-helper has finished installing the core components, it will start an interactive shell (change root directory to chroot) pausing the build and allow you to install additional packages and make changes or adjustments before it compresses the filesystem and builds the final Live Linux ISO.

-3. At the terminal, when the script responds with the following:
+3. Back at the terminal, when the script responds with the following:

 Pausing build: starting interactive shell…